The Legend of Zang Hai: Reception

 The Legend of Zang Hai was one of the most highly anticipated Chinese dramas of 2025.
 It is the first drama to break 9.7 million reservations on Youku.
 The drama achieved explosive ratings and critical acclaim upon its premiere, exceeding 100 million views and surpassed 10,000 in popularity heat index on Youku just 38 hours after its premiere, becoming the fastest drama to reach this milestone setting a record in the history of the platform.
-The final episode reached a 40.1% market share of effective views.
+The final episode reached a peak market share of over 40.1%, topping the charts for 23 consecutive days.
+It also ranked highly on several charts, including the overall online drama series effective viewership ranking and the ranking of newly released drama series with 30 days of effective viewership.

 On the first day of the broadcast of Legend of Zang Hai, the peak ratings of CCTV reached 2.4666%.
 In the first week of its launch, the drama swept the ratings on various major streaming charts: it topped the Disney+ chart in Taiwan for 7 consecutive days.
 It also topped the charts in Hong Kong.
 X trends: "Legend of Zang Hai" entered the Trends charts in Thailand, Vietnam, Malaysia, Egypt, Ukraine, India and other places on the day of its launch. #Legend of Zang Hai ranked in the top 12 of the global trend, #ZangHaiZhuan ranked in the top 1 of the Thai trend, and multiple entries related to Legend of Zang Hai and Xiao Zhan ranked in the top 5 in Thailand.
 It ranked in the top 10 in Vietnam, Malaysia and other regions.
 In addition, the title and starring related entries entered the top 5 and top 9 of the longest-lasting tag list in Ukraine within 24 hours.
 The Legend of Zang Hai has exceeded 1 billion views (currently at 3 billion views) and its popularity has skyrocketed.
 Xiao Zhan's performance was highly praised by the director and he wanted to work with him again.